MaheshManchelma/quizProject1/README.md

 # quizProject1
-This is the baisc console based quiz project
+This is the basic console based quiz project